 BS: Bucknell University, 2020

-I am a PhD student in Integrative Biology studying the intersections of Mycology and Buddhist philosophy.
+I am a PhD student in the Department of Integrative Biology studying intersections of Mycology and Buddhist philosophy.
 I am particularly interested in concepts of reciprocity in the fungal and philosophical world.
-I plan to study the Ganoderma complex, also known as Reishi mushrooms.
-Ganoderma has deep cultural and historical significance, particularly in Asian countries where it has been used in traditional medicine for thousands of years.
+I study the Ganoderma complex, which are commonly known as Reishi mushrooms.
+Ganoderma mushrooms are known for their antitumor and anti-aging effects and have been used in traditional Asian medicines for thousands of years.
 My work will employ comparative phylogenetics on a global scale with particular focus in the Pacific Northwest and community forests of Nepal.
-I am interested in exploring Ganoderma symbioses in forest systems, investigating secondary metabolite production and interkingdom communication in the natural world.
+I will study the ethnomycology of Ganoderma use and representation across cultures and examine intersections of mycological and Buddhist thought.

 Positionality Statement

 I am a 25-year-old white woman of Eastern European heritage living in the United States.
-I hold a Bachelor’s degree in Biology and am the first in my family to pursue higher education.
-As a researcher, I bring forward years of experience both within and outside of academic institutions that have motivated me to question Western scientific systems.
+I hold a Bachelor’s degree in Biology and have worked across diverse study systems and cultural contexts.
+As a researcher, I bring forward years of experience both within and outside of academic institutions that have motivated me to question our Western scientific systems.
 However, coming from a privileged, Western background, I approach this world with certain biases and motivations that affect my work.
 I acknowledge how my identities influence my research interests and how I am perceived while conducting it.
 I am committed to continuous reflection and welcome feedback on my research methodology.

 Emily Taylor she/her